w4111/hw0/README.md

 This assignment has two parts.
 In the first part, you will setup a programming environment and perform some data analysis.
 In the second part, you will fill out a Google form to describe a bit about yourself and understand the class expectations.

+GRADESCOPE

+* Use the link https://www.gradescope.com/courses/436228 with the code **2K2KP3**
+* If you do not already have an account, use your `xx1234@columbia.edu` email!

 Edits

 * **Update 9/8: Added instructions to parse csv file.**